How to Become a Content Marketing Specialist

 - LinkedIn, Upwork, Fiverr

-Content Marketing Courses for Beginners
+Recommended Content Marketing Courses

-- Content Marketing Certification – HubSpot Academy
+1. HubSpot Content Marketing Certification – Free

 Enrol for free on HubSpot

-- Content Marketing for Beginners – Udemy
+2. Content Marketing for Beginners – Udemy

-Perfect for beginners who want a comprehensive overview of SEO, blog writing, and content planning.
+Great for those seeking a practical overview of SEO, blog writing, and content planning.
+Comes with ready-to-use templates, examples, and lifetime access.

-- SEO Content Masterclass – Skillshare
+3. SEO Content Masterclass – Skillshare

-- Content Strategy for Professionals – Coursera (Northwestern University)
+4. Content Strategy for Professionals – Coursera (Northwestern University)

-You’ll learn how to align content with business goals and audience needs.
+A more academic course, but brilliant for building long-term strategy skills.
+You’ll learn how to align content with both business goals and audience needs.

 - HubSpot Content Marketing Certification